FAQs - What Is FA?

 How did FA get started?

 FA was formally organized in 1998, although it began as part of another twelve-step program in the early 1980s.
 Some FA members have been continuously abstinent since that time.
+Learn more about the history of Food Addicts in Recovery Anonymous (FA).

 Does the program really work?

 Many FA members tried other solutions to get help with food addiction, including years of diets or exercise.
 FA™ offers a long-term answer.
 Abstinent members find freedom from addiction and maintain healthy weights.
 The number of people with years of unbroken abstinence continues to grow.
+Read the results of FA's most recent member survey.

 Can a person be addicted to food?